 Selling Your Home, What To Remember For Property Owners?

-Getting into the mind of the seller of a real estate property listing in Maine.
+Selling your home, getting into the mind of the property owner of a real estate property listing in Maine.

 The focus inside the head, behind the eyes, between the ears is centered on lots of areas.
 First and foremost is the pricing of the real estate about to hop onto the MLS conveyor belt.
 I can hear a seller hollering "I'm not going to give it away" now.